 - Class C Commercial (1 Vote per 250 sq. ft.) currently represented by Brian Nolan, owner of the Blue Moose Restaurant.

 - Class D All others not A, B, C, (1 vote per Site) currently represented by Bob Boselli, owner of Generation BC and BC Gear stores.

-- Class E Declarant Special Member, currently represented by James Donohue and Gary Shimanowitz, both of whom are employed and appointed by Vail Resorts, Inc.
+- Class E Declarant Special Member, currently represented by James Donohue and John Dawsey, both of whom are employed and appointed by Vail Resorts, Inc.

 - Class F Mountain Special Member, currently represented by Nadia Guerriero and Phillip Metz, both of whom are employed and appointed by Vail Resorts, Inc.

 Commencing with the Annual Meeting of Members in November, one Class A Director will be elected each year to serve for a term of two years.
 Class C and E Directors are elected at annual meetings held in years ending in an even number while Class B, D and F Directors are elected at annual meetings held in odd years.

 The Officers are President, Nadia Guerriero, and each of the other Board Members are Vice Presidents.
-The Executive Director is Contracted and held by Jim Clancy, the Board Treasurer is Karen Braden-Butz, and Board Secretary is Elizabeth Jones.
+The Executive Director is Contracted and held by Jim Clancy, the Board Treasurer is Karen Braden-Butz, and Board Secretary is Erin Jarvis.
 The Executive Director is not an officer of the Resort Company.

 Where Does the Money Come From?

 The funding plan for the Resort Company was designed to be comprehensive and equitable for all its members.
 It recognizes the mixture of commercial, residential, and recreational activities within Beaver Creek.
 There are essentially six revenue sources: